wdw5604/pga-performance-analysis/README.md

 But then I realized this isn’t realistic for a forecasting problem like predicting PGA results.
 Stratified K-Fold randomly shuffles data, which means the model can "peek into the future" during training.
 That’s a big issue if you want to simulate real-world performance.

 So, I switched to **TimeSeriesSplit**, which respects chronological order.
 It trains on past events and tests on future events — exactly how this model would be used in real life.
-The trade-off?
-Scores dropped (ROC-AUC around 0.50–0.55), but that’s the honest truth: predicting golf outcomes with limited features and real-world constraints is tough.

-**Why keep the lower scores?** Because it shows I understand the importance of time-based validation and I’m not just chasing pretty numbers.
+While TimeSeriesSplit was used to simulate realistic evaluation, the unusually high ROC-AUC scores (0.80–0.90) may indicate residual data leakage or incomplete chronological sorting.
+Future improvements include stricter date ordering and exclusion of post-event data to ensure true predictive performance.

 ## Future Improvements
 - **Live Data Pipeline:** Connect to the DataGolf API for automatic updates and real-time predictions.
-- **Weather:** Use DataGolf API to pull real-time weather conditions
+- **Weather & Course Conditions:** Use DataGolf API to pull real-time weather conditios and precise course metrics
 - **Recent Form Features:** Add rolling averages for strokes gained metrics (e.g., last 3 and last 5 tournaments) to capture momentum.
 - **Hyperparameter Tuning & Imbalance Handling:** Optimize XGBoost parameters and use class weights to handle the natural imbalance in Top 5 / Top 10 outcomes.
 - **Model Comparisons:** Experiment with LightGBM or CatBoost and maybe even a neural network for fun